Women on a tea plantation – Human Rights at ALDI Nord

 The production of goods along complex supply chains can have adverse impacts on human rights.
 We understand that the greatest risks mostly relate to the stage of primary production, whereas our greatest direct influence comes to effect at the final assembly stage.

-In the range of our non-food and food products, we regularly gain insights into working conditions in production facilities located in risk countries (PDF, 3 MB).
+In the range of our non-food and food products, we regularly gain insights into working conditions in production facilities located in risk countries (PDF, 272 KB).
 This is achieved by comprehensive social audits and certifications carried out by third parties.
 We consider these third-party social audits an important first step to obtain information on compliance with required standards.
 At the same time, we are aware that these standardized processes are not always sufficient to reveal all problems.
 Specialized, local ALDI employees therefore also conduct production facility assessments in collaboration with our suppliers - the so-called ALDI Social Assessments (ASAs).
 During these on-site visits, we communicate with relevant stakeholders and potentially affected groups in order to better identify and prevent human rights violations at an early stage.
 We involve our suppliers in these processes to jointly identify and reduce possible risks more effectively as well as to achieve better working conditions.

 As a retailer, we particularly focus on the identification of human rights related risks in supply chains.
 In addition to measures such as human rights risk analysis, human rights impact assessments or supplier evaluations, we have increased and keep on increasing the number of social audits in our food supply chains.
 Our so-called Producer Assessments are conducted with an external service provider on farm level (field and packhouse) and all non-compliances are reviewed and jointly discussed with each producer, including potential and mandatory measures for improvement.
 The Progress on improvements is monitored and supported continuously.
 As part of this process, we aim to understand where producers face challenges to implement our supply chain requirements respectively.
 Through sharing of best practices with producers and suppliers where applicable, we aim to support improvements and to foster joint learnings in the sector.
 Moreover, we want to obtain a profound insight into the production conditions of high-risk supply chains to derive targeted improvements.